 OTs at Kids Center also participate as members of the specialty teams that staff our Intensive Program, Spasticity Clinic and Feeding Clinic.

 What is Occupational Therapy?
 How Can It Help?

 Occupational therapy (OT) focuses on your child’s “occupation” and helping them live their best life.
 Our team evaluates a child’s abilities needed for a range of activities, like playing, school performance, and self-care activities such as feeding, dressing, bathing, and grooming.

-Kids Center currently has 14 occupational therapists on staff.
-Each therapist has an individual treatment room as well as shared treatment areas, including:
+Each of our therapists has an individual treatment room, as well as shared treatment areas.

-- The casting/splinting lab: OTs may place a cast on a child’s arm for Constraint Induced Movement Therapy (CIMT), that is, covering the non-involved arm and hand with a cast so the child forced to use the more involved arm that they may be neglecting.
+OTs may place a cast on a child’s arm for Constraint Induced Movement Therapy (CIMT).
+That is, covering the non-involved arm and hand with a cast so the child is forced to use the more involved arm that they may be neglecting.
 A child also may undergo serial casting to increase range in a wrist or elbow that is losing range due to spasticity.
-Most of our OTs are certified in Deep Physical Agent Modalities (e.g. electrical stimulation and ultra-sound), and can use these in conjunction with functional tasks.
-Kids Center also is fortunate to have special equipment to offer some special treatment activities, including:
+Most of our OTs are certified in Deep Physical Agent Modalities (e.g. electrical stimulation and ultra-sound).
+We can use these in conjunction with functional tasks.

-- Interactive Metronome: A computer-based training program that improves timing in the brain in an organized and engaging format.
-The child is asked to adjust his performance to the reference tone and guide sounds and then functional brain networks begin to communicate in a more efficient and rhythmic pattern.
-It can improve attention and concentration, processing speed, motor planning and sequencing as well as balance and coordination.
+This is a computer-based training program that improves timing in the brain in an organized and engaging format.
+The child is asked to adjust their performance to the reference tone and guide sounds, and then functional brain networks begin to communicate in a more efficient and rhythmic pattern.
+It can improve attention and concentration, processing speed, motor planning, and sequencing, as well as balance and coordination.